barberd/coco9511pak/README.md

 ![Front View](images/coco9511pak.png?raw=true)

-Note the specific component values for C16, R2, and X1 on the board's markings and the bill of materials is for the Am9511-4DC; see below if you have a different chip.
+Note the specific component value for X1 on the board's markings and the bill of materials is for the Am9511-4DC; see below if one has a different chip.

 Schematic is available [here](kicad/coco9511pak.pdf).